 Game One Box Score Game Two Box Score

-Pfeiffer returns to action on March 20th when they travel to Catawba for a non-conference doubleheader.
-The first pitch of game one is set for 2:00 p.m.
+Pfeiffer returns to action on April 1st when they travel to Winston-Salem for a doubleheader with Winston-Salem State.
+Game one is set for a 4:30 p.m. start.